The Ring Road - Minibus package tour - EI120

 We eventually end up in the fjord Eyjafjordur, where we will visit Akureyri, the second largest town in Iceland.
 In Akureyri we can count the steps to the city church, or stroll through the main shopping street.

-We leave Akureyri and thread through many small towns and villages, including Saudarkrokur.
+We begin the day by going whale watching.
+After that we leave Akureyri and thread through many small towns and villages, including Saudarkrokur.
 We visit Thristapar, and the stunning rock formation Hvitserkur.

 Read more ...